 Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
 Students can make use of Moodle (a virtual learning environment) to facilitate this.

-The stimulus material (aural, written and visual) will not only provide the basis for consolidation of Russian grammar but also give the students further insight into everyday life in the Russian speaking countries.
+This module will offer an opportunity for students not specialising in foreign languages to improve their communicative competence as a supplement to their studies in other disciplines.
+This module offers students the opportunity to take part in conversation and discussion in a range of predictable social contexts.
+The stimulus material (aural, written and visual) will not only provide the basis for consolidation of Russian grammar but will also give the students further insight into everyday life in the Russian speaking countries.

 Successful completion of Russian 3 qualifies students to progress to Russian 4.

 By the end of the module, students should be able to: